bgamari/ghc-wiki-import/records.md

 On this page I'd like to summarise the problem, and specify alternative designs.
 So far it is mostly a skeleton: please fill it out.
+The idea is to hold a discussion by email (ghc-users?) but to collect results (alternative designs, trade-offs, pros and cons) here, because email threads quickly get lost.
 Simon PJ.

 ## The problem: record name spacing